Mount Calvary and the Ordinariate: Frequently Asked Questions

 Why do you receive Communion under both kinds at Mount Calvary?
 If I approach to receive Communion, am I required to receive both kinds?

-Reception of Communion under both kinds is a longstanding tradition in Anglican Use liturgies, and the Ordinariate preserves that tradition.
+Reception of Communion under both kinds is a longstanding tradition in Divine Worship liturgies, and the Ordinariate preserves that tradition.
 While you are encouraged to receive Communion in both the Host and the Precious Blood, the Host is sufficient, as Christ is equally present in both Eucharistic species.

 Can an Ordinariate priest celebrate Mass at other Catholic parishes?

 Yes.
-Priests of the Ordinariate are priests of the Roman Rite, and have the right to celebrate Mass, in either the Anglican Use or the Roman Rite, in other Catholic parishes or chapels with the permission of the pastor, just like any Catholic priest.
+Priests of the Ordinariate are priests of the Roman Rite, and have the right to celebrate Mass, according to either the Divine Worship or the Roman Rite, in other Catholic parishes or chapels with the permission of the pastor, just like any Catholic priest.
 Ordinariate priests in the Archdiocese of Baltimore frequently do so, in fact.

 I love the beauty of the church and the liturgy at Mount Calvary.
 What is necessary to have my wedding held here?